-The college's official requirements, guidelines and deadlines are available on the Class Dean's Office website.
+The college's official requirements, guidelines and deadlines are available on the class dean's website.

 ARH 294 is recommended for art history majors.
 All candidates will present their work in a public presentationto the art department, in late in April or early May.

 Students wishing to apply must have:

 - At least a 3.4 grade point average (GPA) through the junior year in all courses in the major

 - At least a 3.3 GPA through the junior year in all courses outside the major

 Only Smith College courses (including Picker and Smithsonian), Five College and Smith College Junior Year Abroad (Florence, Geneva, Hamburg, Paris) are counted in the GPA.
 Smith College grades from the first year are counted in the GPAs outside and inside the major.

 To be considered for art department honors, you must have a strong academic background both in general and in your art major.
 You must be able to work independently, and you must have thought long and hard about your project.
 By the time you submit your application, the proposal needs to be clearly, fully and specifically developed.